2013 Nanga Parbat massacre: Attack

 Sher Khan, a Pakistani climber who survived the attack, revealed more details.
 According to his report, the terrorists first made the climbers give them money, satellite phones and radio sets, then tied the climbers' hands with ropes.
 After that, they asked the climbers to turn their faces in the opposite direction and shot them immediately.

 The perpetrators identified themselves as "al-Qaida" and "Taliban".
 Some were teenagers, while others were in their twenties and the leader was older.
-"They were shouting God is Great, long live Islam and long live Osama bin Laden", Sher Khan remembered.
+"They were shouting God is Great, long live Islam and long live Osama bin Laden," Sher Khan remembered.
 "They kept shouting as they left.
-I remember one shouting: "this is revenge for Sheikh bin Laden"."
+I remember one shouting: 'this is revenge for Sheikh bin Laden.'"

 This shooting was the first time an attack on mountaineers occurred in the Gilgit-Baltistan region of Pakistan, which was generally considered free from militancy apart from sporadic attacks on the minority Shi'ite Muslims.

 According to later information, the terrorists planned to kidnap Chen Honglu (the dual Chinese-American citizen) to trade him for a Taliban commander in Afghanistan.
-As the attack unfolded in the Nanga Parbat base camp, Chen burst out of his tent and tackled one of the militants using martial arts techniques.
-The militant, named Mujeeb, panicked and shot him, destroying the main purpose of the mission and infuriating the terrorist commanders.
+As the attack unfolded in the Nanga Parbat base camp, Chen burst out of his tent and tackled one of the terrorists using martial arts techniques.
+The terrorist, named Mujeeb, panicked and shot him, destroying the main purpose of the mission and infuriating the terrorist commanders.
 The remaining climbers were then tied up and shot.
 The attackers then walked for five hours to a remote village where they buried their uniforms and had breakfast before walking on to another village and dispersing.

 Perpetrators

 The Tehrik-i-Taliban Pakistan (TTP) claimed responsibility for the attack in a statement released later that day.
 The group claimed it was a retaliation for the U.S. drone strike that killed Wali-ur-Rehman, a Taliban commander, on 29 May 2013.
-The TTP's spokesperson, Ehsanullah Ehsan, said ″Through this killing we gave a message to (the) international community to ask (the) U.S. to stop drone strikes″.
-Another TTP-associated militant group, Jundallah, which is notorious for organizing attacks on Shia Muslims and for its involvement in the Balochistan insurgency against Iran and Pakistan, had also previously claimed responsibility.
+The TTP's spokesperson, Ehsanullah Ehsan, said "Through this killing we gave a message to (the) international community to ask (the) U.S. to stop drone strikes".
+Another TTP-associated terrorist group, Jundallah, which is notorious for organizing attacks on Shia Muslims and for its involvement in the Balochistan insurgency against Iran and Pakistan, had also previously claimed responsibility.